 If you're reading our list of the Top 10 Winter Blizzard Songs, odds are your hometown is currently buried in snow and ice at this very moment.
-Look at the bright side — at least you've got some form of electricity, right, how else could you be on the internet?
-So stay warm, admire the beautiful view from your window (or laugh at your neighbor's feeble attempts to stay ahead of the snowfall) and enjoy our list of the top 10 songs about Winter Blizzards:
+Look at the bright side: At least you've got some form of electricity.
+How else could you be on the internet, right?
+So, stay warm, admire the beautiful view from your window (or laugh at your neighbor's feeble attempts to stay ahead of the snowfall) and enjoy our list of the top 10 songs about freezing-cold weather ...

 This winter song is far removed from the crystal-like snow that falls from the sky, but it's still finding a place on our list.
 Coming from Ozzy Osbourne, it's hard to act surprised about this.
 "Feeling happy in my pain / Icicles within my brain," he sings, followed by that whispered keyword: "Cocaine."
 The band apparently thanked the COKE-cola Company in the liner notes, which most agree is an added drug reference.

 One of the best aspects of winter blizzards is the thought of keeping warm by means of the human touch.
-Jim Morrison taps straight into that idea with 'Wintertime Love,' a winter song that practically veers into waltz mode, thanks to Ray Manzarek's keyboard lead.
-So if you have a wintertime love, hold 'em tight and dance to some Doors on the next cold, windy night.
+Jim Morrison taps straight into that idea with "Wintertime Love," a Top 10 winter blizzard song that practically veers into waltz mode, thanks to Ray Manzarek's keyboard lead.
+So, if you have a wintertime love, hold 'em tight and dance to some Doors on the next cold, windy night.

 There seems to be a lot of debate about the true meaning behind this song, but the majority agree that it's simply about being trapped with no escape.
 Clearly, one thing that people find scarier than getting buried alive is the thought of getting buried alive under ice.
 The lyrics "Freezing /Can't move at all / Screaming / Can't hear my call" definitely make for a shivering thought.